fooplugins/remove-xmlrpc-pingback-ping/README.md

 > Any WordPress site with Pingback enabled (which is on by default) can be used in DDOS attacks against other sites.

+Read the FooPlugin's post [Beware : Your Site Is Part of a WordPress Pingback DDoS Botnet](http://fooplugins.com/prevent-wordpress-pingback-ddos/)

 Learn More
 ----------